madebykrol/interactr-ts/src/README.md

 }
 ```

+You can also create a global pipeline that executes for all usecases by implementing the GlobalMiddleware abstract class.

 ### Resolver
 When a use case is executed the interactor is resolved through a resolver.
 Either you can use the SelfContainedResolver where you register both Middleware and Interactors as instances or a resolver that uses a dependency injection container to resolve the instances.